 Both professionals say that they use a soft brush and a towel on most horses when cleaning these touchy spots, but Hill says the soft side of a grooming mitt or grooming gloves are also useful in these instances.

 Develop a Routine

+One of the most important professional horse grooming tips is to develop a grooming routine with your horse.
 Is it necessary to groom your horse every day?
 Hill says your horse should be groomed as often as you can manage, but that horses should be absolutely be groomed every time they are exercised.

 “The more work that is expected of a horse, the more time should be spent grooming,” she says.
 “Our upper-level horses get a pre-ride groom, a post-workout rubdown and a full groom in the afternoon every day.”